andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 #### Status and Headers

 The first thing you should do when responding to a request is to send a status, and headers.
-The response's `ushort status` can be set to one of the [valid HTTP response statuses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), depending on the situation.
-You may also want to set the request's `string statusText` to something like `"Not Found"` if you return a 404 status, for example.
+The response's `status` can be set according to a value from the [HttpStatus](ddoc-handy_httpd.components.response.HttpStatus) enum, which lists every valid HTTP status code and its associated textual representation.

 You can add headers via [addHeader(string name, string value)](ddoc-handy_httpd.components.response.HttpResponse.addHeader).

-> Note that setting the status, statusText, and headers is only possible before they've been flushed, i.e. before any body content is sent.
+> Note that setting the status and headers is only possible before they've been flushed, i.e. before any body content is sent.

 #### Writing the Response Body